kevinlin1/absurdle/README.md

 - ⬜🟩🟨⬜ — *else*
 - 🟩🟩🟩🟩 — *flew*

 In this case, there's a tie between the possible patterns because both patterns include only 1 target word.
 The manager chooses the pattern ⬜🟩🟨⬜ not because it would prolong the game, but because ⬜🟩🟨⬜ appears before 🟩🟩🟩🟩 when considering the patterns in sorted order.
-By coincidence rather than intention, this rule helps the manager prolong the game.

 After this, there's only a single target word, *else*.
 The game ends when the player guesses the target word and the manager is left with no other option but to return the pattern 🟩🟩🟩🟩.